 The year 1947 marked her marriage to Igal Weissman; her only daughter, Yaira, was born in 1953.
 (Yaira was named after Salzman’s brother, Yair, a distinguished violinist who returned from his studies in Paris to fight in the War of Independence and was killed in 1948.)

 Following more than sixty years of concert appearances, she performed chamber music at the Chamber Music Festival of the Upper Galilee at Kefar Blum in July 2003.
-In August of that year, she taught at the Tel Hai International Summer Piano Course—as she frequently did throughout her life, At present, in early 2005, she still maintains a busy schedule of teaching and performing.
-Salzman has served on the jury of some fifteen of the most prestigious piano competitions.
-She has been on the jury of the Arthur Rubinstein International Piano Master Competition since its first event in 1974; she has also been appointed to fulfill that role in the 2005 competition.
+In August of that year, she taught at the Tel Hai International Summer Piano Course—as she frequently did throughout her life.
+Up until her death in 2006, she maintained a busy schedule of teaching and performing.
+Salzman served on the jury of some fifteen of the most prestigious piano competitions.
+She was on the jury of the Arthur Rubinstein International Piano Master Competition from its first event in 1974 until her death.
 Other such competitions are the Clara Haskil International Piano Competitions (2001 and 2003), those in Santander and “Iturbi” in Valencia (Spain); Leeds (England); Seoul; Dublin; Munich and Dortmund (Germany); Beijing; Sydney; Pretoria; “Marguerite Long” (Paris); and the Tchaikovsky Competition (Moscow).
 Among her awards were the Frank Pelleg Prize in 1999, the Honorary Citizen Award (Yakir Tel Aviv) of the Tel Aviv Municipality in 2000, and a special honorary mention from the Tel Aviv Museum of Art in 2003.

-By placing her music above career considerations and insisting on living in Israel only, Salzman has not gained the international recognition that she has truly deserved, to judge by reviews from many critics such as the aforementioned Johannesburg one.
-Neither has she issued many commercial recordings on LPs or CDs, mainly because of limited opportunities for recordings in Israel.
+By placing her music above career considerations and insisting on living in Israel only, Salzman did not gained the international recognition that she has truly deserved, to judge by reviews from many critics such as the aforementioned Johannesburg one.
+Neither did she issue many commercial recordings on LPs or CDs, mainly because of limited opportunities for recordings in Israel.
 Following two early RCA and CBS vinyl recordings, the first international CD recordings of her music were issued in 2003 in the United States: these were two CDs of Legendary Treasures, a series of masters of the past.
 In Legendary Treasures she was finally placed among performers such as Jascha Heifetz, Sviatoslav Richter and Yehudi Menuhin.
-(She was not mentioned, however, by Nathan Dunevich in his 500-page book on the major world-renowned pianists of the twentieth century [the only such book published in Hebrew, in 2000]—which says no less about local reception and Dunevich’s—and our—cultural inferiority complex than about Salzman).
-A solo CD that she recorded in 1992–1993 (issued in 1996, commissioned by Israel Music Institute) included a superb performance of some of the best Israeli piano pieces.
+(She was not mentioned, however, by Nathan Dunevich in his 500-page book on the major world-renowned pianists of the twentieth century [the only such book published in Hebrew, in 2000]—which says no less about local reception and Dunevich’s—and our—cultural inferiority complex than about Salzman.)
+A solo CD she recorded in 1992 to 1993 (issued in 1996, commissioned by Israel Music Institute) included a superb performance of some of the best Israeli piano pieces.
 For this debut CD, Salzman chose pieces by Joachim Stutschewsky (1891–1982), Menahem Avidom (1908–1995), Paul Ben-Haim (1897–1984), Mordecai Seter (1916–1994), Yehezkel Braun (b.
-1922) and Tzvi Avni (b.
+1922), and Tzvi Avni (b.
 1927).

 Salzman contributed to the Israeli classical music scene not only through setting high standards in her performances, but also through local premières of pieces such as the Concerto by Aram Khachaturian and César Franck’s Variations Symphonique.
 She also enriched the local music scene with her premières of Israeli composers, who wrote for her knowing that their work would receive superb interpretation.
 She premiered the Capriccio Op.
 60 (with the IPO, 1960) and widely performed the Concerto for Piano Op.
 41 by Ben-Haim—“a composer who has the sense of beauty, love, and poetry,” noted Salzman.
 She also premiered the Piano Concerto No. 1 op.
 201 by Marc Lavry (1903–1967).
 Mordecai Seter dedicated to her two of his works, which she also premiered: Monodrama (for clarinet and piano, 1970) and Soliloquio (piano, 1972).
 Their appreciation was mutual, initiated at the time when Seter helped her with her French and with her harmony homework that they both shared in Georges Dandelot’s class in Paris in the mid-1930s.
 Salzman: “Seter reaches the great truth, pure spirituality.
 His music has no body, only soul and thought.
 I played all of his chamber music with piano; it was hard, musically, not technically, but most rewarding” (interview with the author, August 2000).

 If you live in Israel, give all you can, ask for little, and expect nothing.
 This is my rule.
 And I am fully content with this attitude.
 It is hard to play here.
 Unlike former Israelis who came back to play in Heikhal ha-Tarbut [the concert hall of the Israel Philharmonic Orchestra, Mann Auditorium in Tel Aviv] at times of war and were received as heroes with ample media coverage—I gave concerts in the front lines.
 The few weeks just before the Six Day War in 1967 were awful.
 My husband was in the military, in El-Arish; my young daughter at home, alone at night.
 “In case the siren goes off, just go to the shelter,” I told her.
 And I went to the Galilee, to the Syrian front line to play there for soldiers [perhaps in memory of her beloved fallen brother].
-My reward was a box of fruit from one of the kibbutzim in the north—which was more important for me than all of the reviews in the world.
+My reward was a box of fruit from one of the A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutzim in the north—which was more important for me than all of the reviews in the world.
 Such are my inner ethics and values.”

 Pnina Salzman [plays] Brahms Trio Op.
 114, Sonatas Op.
 120. DOREMI, DHR 7830, 2003.